HLR/DomiKnowS/developer/KNOWLEDGE.md

 Examples of counting methods usage in the logical constraint:
     - _existsAL(firestationCity)_ -
-        &emsp in the present ML example exists candidate with classification firestationCity,
+    in the present ML example exists candidate with classification firestationCity,
      - _existsAL(firestationCity, policeStationCity)_ -
-        &emsp in the present ML example exists candidate with classification firestationCity or policeStationCity,
+    in the present ML example exists candidate with classification firestationCity or policeStationCity,
     - _exactL(firestationCity, 2)_ -
-        &emsp in the present ML example there are exactly 2 candidates with classification firestationCity,
+    in the present ML example there are exactly 2 candidates with classification firestationCity,
     - _atLeastL(firestationCity, 4)_ -
-        &emsp in the present ML example there are at least 4 candidates with classification firestationCity,
+    in the present ML example there are at least 4 candidates with classification firestationCity,
     - _atMostL(ifL(city('x'), firestationCity(path=('x', eqL(cityLink, 'neighbor', {True}), city2))), 4)_ -
-        &emsp for every candidate in the present ML example each city has no more then 4 candidates reach though path cityLink with attribute *neighbors* equal True which are classification firestationCity.
+    for every candidate in the present ML example each city has no more then 4 candidates reach though path cityLink with attribute *neighbors* equal True which are classification firestationCity.

 #### Candidate Selection